department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-contact.md

 ![contact information home address template]({{site.baseurl}}/images/contact-info-home-address.png)

 #### Usability guidance:
 - **Add guidance on where users can go to edit their account information on all VA accounts.** Let the user know that when filling out contact information, they will have to edit their profile information.
 An example message is: *Any updates you make here to your contact information will only apply to this application.
-To update your contact information for all of your VA accounts, [go to your profile page](link to profile).*
+To update your contact information for all of your VA accounts, go to your profile page (link to profile).*
 - **The mailing address always comes before home address.** We ask for a mailing address before home address because the majority of VA's correspondence is over mail.
 - **On the mailing address form, ask users if the home address is the same as the mailing address.** If the user chooses “Yes”, they can skip the home address form.